ideal-lab5/Grants-Program/applications/cryptex.md

 #### Encryption

-Encryption is accomplished by using some type of public key encryption (e.g. ed25519), using the public key as derived above.
+Encryption is accomplished by using some type of public key encryption (over the same curve used by the blind dkg protocol) using the public key as derived above.
 Subsequently, the resulting ciphertext is added to some storage system and a multiaddress is published onchain.

+#### Session Changes/New Sessions

+TODO

+For the time being, we will assume that the input and output of the blind dkg must happen within a single session.
+In the future, we will resolve this issue.

 #### Secret Sharing